Searching records

 • origin: The datetime from where to apply the score decay function.
 If it is not specified, the current date and time is used.

 • scale: The duration at which distance from origin the score is decayed with factor, using an exponential function.
-It is formatted as number + units, for example: 5d, 20m, 10s.
+It is formatted as number + unit of time, for example: 5d, 20m, 10s.

 • decay: The decay factor to expect at "scale" distance from the "origin".